liamzdenek/ferment-ai/README.md

 - **MCPCapability**: Implementation of the Model Context Protocol capability
 - **BaseCapabilityParser**: Base class for capability parser implementations
 - **TagCapabilityParser**: Implementation of the tag-based capability parser
+- **BaseTemplateParser**: Base class for template parser implementations
+- **DotTemplateParser**: Implementation of the dot template engine parser
 - **CapableModel**: Class that combines models with capabilities

 ### Workflow and Task System